1. Home

 Tax Credits for New Doors

-The Inflation Reduction Act of 2022 established tax credits for doors that earn an Energy Star rating.
+The US government is offering a tax credit for doors that earn an Energy Star rating.
 As of this writing, a qualifying door can earn you a tax credit of up to $250 per door, capped at $500 total per year.
+Doors must be installed before the end of 2025 to qualify for the credit.

 You’ll need a tax liability to claim the credit.
 Everyone’s tax situation is different, so consult a tax expert about yours.